dbucher1234/AI_molecular_generator/README.md

 - Compound **11** and **21** are almost identical to [**Cetirizine**](https://en.wikipedia.org/wiki/Cetirizine) (Zyrtec), and [**Hydroxyzine**](https://en.wikipedia.org/wiki/Hydroxyzine), respectively—both obtained by adding a single para-chloro group.

-Both Cetirizine and Hydroxyzine were included in `all_antihistamines.smi` (STEP 2), so it’s not surprising that the transfer-learned model reproduces compounds that are very similar.
+Both Cetirizine and Hydroxyzine were included in `all_antihistamines.smi` (STEP 2), so it’s not surprising that the model learned to reproduce compounds that are very similar.

 Interestingly, compound **21** is also known, but was not in the training set.
 It is [**Decloxizine**](https://pubchem.ncbi.nlm.nih.gov/compound/Decloxizine)—a known H₁-blocker, belonging to 2nd class anti-histamines that was reported to have no CNS side-effects versus placebo, in a clinical study in the 70s.